askvortsov1/flarum-automod/README.md

 - Provide translation keys for the settings you need in the driver's `availableSettings` method.
 This is very easy, but also very restrictive.
 You can only use strings, and can't add any restrictions or UI.
 - You can declare a settings form component for your driver.
 See `js/src/admin/components/SuspendSelector` for an example.
 The component should take a settings stream as `this.attrs.settings`.
 The contents of the stream should be an object that maps setting keys to values.
 The component is responsible for updating the stream on input.
 You can register a form component by adding its class to `app.autoModeratorForms[DRIVER CATEGORY][TYPE]`, where `DRIVER CATEGORY` is `"action"` or `"requirement"`, and `TYPE` is the type string you registered your driver with in `extend.php`.
 See `js/src/admin/index.js` for the underlying data structure and examples.

-## TODO:

-- Add support for more metrics:
-  - Posts read
-  - Time spent on forum
-  - Days visited
-  - Days since account creation
-  - Etc
-- Add support for dated metrics (discussions created in the past X days)
-- Introduce metric "weights", sum together to calculate a reputation.
-Make that reputation available as a metric.
-- Develop a data collection extension, which could cache things such as like counts, to improve performance on large forums
-- Investigate criterion "listeners": can we generalize stuff like removing links from posts of users without certain groups?

 ## Contributions